-When it comes to a group discussion, there are often more than 5 people sitting in one room, with different opinions and viewpoints.
+There are often more than 5 people sitting in one room with different opinions and viewpoints when it comes to a group discussion.
 Even if there is a conflict in opinion, remember to stay positive.
-Do not give up just because the discussion isn’t going exactly the way you wanted it to go.
+Do not give up just because other participants have different perspectives.
 Keep coming up with points that are positive in nature.
 Try to get everyone included in the discussion and gently remind anyone who is dominating the conversation to take a step back and let others speak.

 A group discussion is not a debate that needs to go on for hours.
 Even if you don’t start the discussion, try concluding it when it gets repetitive.
 Listen, remember what the other participants have said, and conclude it graciously.
 That proves to the observers that you have been actively listening and registering the points in your mind.